Lismore, Scotland: Present day

 The island's population was recorded as 192 at the 2011 census, an increase of over 30% since 2001.
-During the same period Scottish island populations as a whole grew by 4% to 103,702.
-The majority of the resident working population are engaged in farming or fishing, and sheep raised on the island have a reputation for quality.
+In 2022 the resident population was recorded as 190.
+The majority of the island's working population are engaged in farming or fishing, and sheep raised on the island have a reputation for quality.
 Majority of the land is owner occupied.

 Prior to 2007 there was no mains supply of drinking water on the island, water being supplied instead from wells and springs.
 In that year the then Scottish Executive announced plans for a mains supply to be provided at a cost of £1 million: a pipe was laid under Loch Linnhe and work was to begin on laying about 10 km of pipes across Lismore.
 However, Scottish Water later decided to supply water from boreholes instead.

 The island is linked to the mainland by two ferries: a Caledonian MacBrayne vehicle ferry making the crossing to Oban and a council passenger ferry making the shorter crossing from Point, at the north-eastern tip of the island, to Port Appin.
 The B8045 is the main road on the island, which it traverses from beyond Kilcheran in the SW, to Point in the NE.

-There are various tourist facilities on Lismore, including a cafe and a post office.
+Facilities on Lismore include a shop which is also a post office, and a café.
 Bicycles may be hired at Point.
 Explore Lismore provide Land Rover Tours and the island's only taxi service.
 There is no petrol filling station.
 In 2001 29% of the population of the island spoke Gaelic and maintaining this heritage is one of the aims of the Comann Eachdraidh Lios Mòr, the Lismore Gaelic Heritage Centre.

 Lismore is part of the multi-member ward of Oban, Lorn and the Isles in the Argyll and Bute council area.
 The island is represented by Jenni Minto of the SNP at the Holyrood Parliament in Edinburgh who was elected for the Argyll and Bute constituency in 2011, and by Brendan O'Hara of the SNP at the Westminster parliament in London.

+In 2023, the sole shop on the island, which is also the post office, was threatened with closure because the person running it had decided to return to school teaching.
+The Lismore Community Trust, a local charitable organisation, organised a campaign to keep it open, and with the help of residents, holiday home owners and tourists raised more than their target of £70,000 to do so.